geoscan/geoscan_forest/readme.rst

 Geoscan Forest
 ##############

-Plugin allows to search for tree tops and segmentate tree crowns on orthomosaic.
+Plugin allows to search for tree tops and segmentation tree crowns on orthomosaic.
 The approximate spatial resolution of input orthomosaic should be about 5 centimeters per pixel.

 Send any feedback via support@geoscan.aero or using `Geoscan forum`_ .